dstroud/subsequence/README.md

 - **TR 1 OUT** Triggers whenever a new chord is played.
 Typical use-case is triggering an envelope for further processing chords with Eurorack effects.
 - **TR 2 OUT** Triggers whenever the arranger moves to a new pattern.
 This can be used to trigger events elsewhere in your system corresponding with new song sections.
 Try S&H or a sequential switch.
 - **TR 3 OUT** Primary trigger for the harmonizer output.
 - **TR 4 OUT** Alternate trigger output for the harmonizer that adds rests when duplicate notes are detected within the active chord step/bar.
 "Transitional" duplicate notes that occur across steps/bars are allowed to pass for consistent behavior during chord changes.
+- **CV 1** Outputs root note in all variants
+- **CV 2** Outputs second note in chord except for Mutable variant in which case this outputs CV for the Harmonics input on Plaits.
+- **CV 3** Outputs third note in chord except for Mutable variant in which case this can be fed to Plaits' Level input to control the LPG via Param knob.
 - **Param Knob** Used to set velocity of the i2c chord output.
 Note that the readout on the Teletype dashboard is for the last-sent chord.
 Levels can get quite hot so turn this down if you’re hearing unwanted distortion.
+On the Mutable/Plaits variant, this is used to set the voltage sent to Level when the sequence is running (and mute the output when IN 2 is triggered).

 ## Grid Chord View